 - 1. Perform and apply basic photographic techniques such as single lens reflex camera operation, black and white film processing and darkroom print enlargement. - 2.
 Apply the fundamental visual, design and camera optical principles. - 3.
-Develop knowledge of the traditions and history of photography. - 4.
-Experiment by taking risks through the creative problem-solving process: from planning and discovery to implementation and evaluation. - 5.
-Develop strong communication skills to effectively critique and analyze photographic imagery.
+Describe the history and traditions of photography. - 4.
+Consistently employ the creative problem-solving process: from planning and discovery to implementation and evaluation. - 5.
+Articulate the analysis and critique of photographic imagery.

-ART 107D Introduction to Digital Photography (3) KCC AA/DA
+ART 107D Introduction to Digital Photography (3) KCC AA/DA and KCC AS/AH